 The applicant is required to provide a parking management plan with the final site plan submission to be approved by the Departments of Planning and Zoning and Transportation and Environmental Services.
 Staff has received more detail at this early stage than typical as a result of community input.
-Staff finds that the valet operation as presented to date complies with the Zoning Ordinance standards and recommends approval of the request.
+Staff finds that the valet operation complies with these standards, and recommends approval of the request.